Find out which assets have been nominated for inclusion in the list of assets of community value

 What effect does the listing have?

-A notification of the intention to dispose of the asset will trigger a moratorium period (a period of delay) during which the asset owner may not dispose of the asset (other than where the disposal is exempt under the Regulations).
-This interim moratorium is for a period of six weeks from the date upon which we receive written notification of the owner's intention to dispose of the asset.
+A notification of the intention to dispose of the asset will trigger a moratorium period (a period of delay) during which the asset owner may not dispose of the asset (other than where the disposal is exempt under the regulations).
+This interim moratorium is for a period of six weeks from the date we receive written notification of the owner's intention to dispose of the asset.

 During this six week period, suitably constituted community groups and organisations which can demonstrate a local connection may submit an intention to bid.
-Where this received, the full six month moratorium period (starting from the date upon which we receive written notification of the owner's intention to dispose of the asset) is triggered during which no disposal may take place except to a qualifying community group by negotiation.
+Where this is received, the full six month moratorium period (starting from the date upon which we receive written notification of the owner's intention to dispose of the asset) is triggered during which no disposal may take place except to a qualifying community group by negotiation.